PatrickAmbrosso/Notebook/docs/Notes/DevOps-Engineering/Infrastructure-as-Code/Hashicorp.md

 **HashiCorp** is a company that develops a suite of *infrastructure automation software products* designed to help organizations *manage*, *secure*, and *scale* their cloud infrastructure and applications.
 HashiCorp's tools have gained significant popularity in the field of DevOps and cloud-native computing due to their focus on *automation*, *simplicity*, and support for *multi-cloud* and *hybrid cloud* environments.

 ## Products and Offerings
-HashiCorp offers the following products in the cloud-native ecosystem.
+HashiCorp offers the many products in the cloud-native ecosystem.
+Following are some of the most popular ones.
+For the up to date information visit [the HashiCorp website](https://www.hashicorp.com/) and navigate to the Products section.
 1. **Terraform:**
     - *Description* - Terraform is an open-source Infrastructure as Code (IaC) tool that enables users to define and provision infrastructure resources using a declarative configuration language.
 It supports various cloud providers, data center technologies, and third-party services.
     - *Use Cases* - Infrastructure provisioning, resource management, and cloud automation.